 Lean-angle sensitive ABS adds to ABS by controlling the amount of braking depending on a number of factors including how far you’re leaning, whether you’re accelerating, and how fast you’re going.

-Different names for Cornering ABS by different manufacturers
+Different Names for Cornering ABS by Different Manufacturers

 Kawasaki motorcycle with cornering ABS, called KCMF